Governance & Reliability

 The mechanisms that change what actually gets built:

-Fairness regression SLAs — treating per-segment accuracy regressions the same as latency regressions: incidents with defined response times, root cause analysis requirements, and remediation commitments.
+Fairness regression SLAs: treating per-segment accuracy regressions the same as latency regressions: incidents with defined response times and remediation commitments.

-Executive accountability metrics — including post-deployment stability, fairness audit results, and governance compliance in performance evaluations and compensation structures for executives responsible for AI products.
+Executive accountability metrics: including post-deployment stability, fairness audit results, and governance compliance in the performance evaluations and compensation of the executives responsible.

-These mechanisms assume a baseline of organisational integrity.
-History suggests that competitive pressure reliably defeats internal integrity mechanisms over time.
-For Tier 3 systems, internal mechanisms are necessary but not sufficient.
+These mechanisms assume organisational integrity, and competitive pressure reliably defeats internal integrity mechanisms over time.
+For Tier 3 systems they are necessary but not sufficient.
 External enforcement is required.

 External enforcement mechanisms:

-Regulatory binding conditions — in jurisdictions with AI Act or equivalent obligations, certain Tier 3 deployments require documented conformity assessments before deployment.
-These are not optional and do not yield to competitive pressure.
+Regulatory binding conditions: in jurisdictions with AI Act or equivalent obligations, certain Tier 3 deployments require documented conformity assessments before deployment.
 Design governance structures to satisfy them before they are required, not in response to an enforcement notice.

-Third-party audit triggers — define in advance the conditions that trigger an independent external audit: a fairness regression beyond a defined threshold, a security incident of defined severity, a rollback failure, or any adverse outcome affecting a defined number of users.
-The trigger conditions should be documented publicly where possible.
-Audits conducted only when the organisation decides it wants one are not audits.
+Third-party audit triggers: define in advance, and publish where possible, the conditions that trigger an independent external audit: a fairness regression beyond a defined threshold, a security incident of defined severity, a rollback failure.
+Audits conducted only when the organisation wants one are not audits.
 They are marketing.

-Board-level signoff with documented liability — for Tier 3 systems, require board-level sign-off on the AI risk register and the evidence pack that releases systems to production.
-Board members who sign should understand what they are signing.
-When they do not, that is itself a Human Capability failure.
-The goal is not bureaucratic theatre — it is ensuring that the people with fiduciary responsibility for the organisation cannot credibly claim they did not know.
+Board-level signoff with documented liability: for Tier 3 systems, require board-level sign-off on the AI risk register and the release evidence pack.
+Board members who sign should understand what they are signing; when they do not, that is itself a Human Capability failure.
+The people with fiduciary responsibility must not be able to credibly claim they did not know.

-Insurance and bonding requirements — emerging in some jurisdictions and sectors, but worth building toward proactively: requiring that Tier 3 AI deployments carry liability coverage forces actuarial assessment of failure probability that internal governance rarely achieves.
+Insurance and bonding requirements: requiring that Tier 3 deployments carry liability coverage forces actuarial assessment of failure probability that internal governance rarely achieves.
 An insurer with skin in the game asks harder questions than an internal risk committee.

 The organisations that build these mechanisms before they are mandated will find compliance straightforward when it arrives.
 Those that wait will find compliance expensive and their competitive advantage in doing things properly already gone.